 Think of starting a blog like starting almost any other business (but with way less capital needed).
 Nobody complains when a new cool new store or restaurant is opening up, since there is always room for more options, and there are constantly new places opening or old ones closing (same with blogs).

-You can be a little blog that still does it better than the big guys.
+You can be a little blog that does it better than the big guys and win.

 You don’t need to be huge to have your voice heard or to make money.